-Read our Backcountry Trip Planning Guide in preparation for your trip and download a free outdoor gear checklist (1.57mb PDF).
+Read our Backcountry Trip Planning Guide in preparation for your trip.
 As the majority of our visitors travel by river, whether it be floating whitewater or canoeing a gentle river, we have developed a River Trip Planning Guide for Alaska, to help you be better prepared for your adventure.
 If your trip involves hiking or crossing waterways, from small creeks to major rivers, read our Backcountry River Crossing (621kb) PDF to learn safe techniques to get you to the other side and back again.

 If you are relying on air travel for your visit, be aware that air taxis are often times unable to fly in inclement weather.
 Bring a few extra days of food and allow for 'weather days' in your trip plan to accommodate poor weather.
 Learn more about transportation to public lands (300kb PDF) in Alaska and chartering aircraft (450kb PDF).

 Many visitors to Gates of the Arctic travel by boat during the fall hunting season.
 Read our Hunting Resources (830kb PDF) and Boating Safety PDFs to learn more about planning a successful and enjoyable trip to the preserve.

 Unlike many other satellite communication tools which operate on satellites that do not provide reliable service as far north as Gates of the Arctic, satellite phones are an excellent method of two-way communication in Alaska's backcountry, as they function on satellites that orbit the earth north to south and vice versa, providing excellent coverage in Alaska's wilderness areas.
 Consider renting a satellite phone in Fairbanks before your trip to the preserve.